Questions may be directed to firstname.lastname@example.org.

 Submitting an Abstract

-3. You will be sent an e-mail confirmation upon receipt of your abstract.
-If you do not receive an e-mail confirmation, please contact the Denman Forum Coordinator at (614) 688-8093 or e-mail firstname.lastname@example.org.
+4. You will be sent an email confirmation upon receipt of your abstract.
+If you do not receive an email confirmation, please contact the Denman Forum Coordinator at (614) 688-8093 or e-mail firstname.lastname@example.org.

-5. Abstracts also must be approved by the Denman Faculty Advisory Committee.
+6. Abstracts also must be approved by the Denman Faculty Advisory Committee.
 Acceptance requires a clear and concise explanation of the context, purpose, methods, findings, and implications of your research, within the word limits specified above.
-Only those with approved abstracts will be invited to present at the Denman Forum.
+Only those with approved abstracts will be invited to present a poster at the Denman Forum.
+Students will receive an email notification when their abstract is approved by the Denman FAC and accepted to the Forum.

 a) In the case of group projects, a maximum of three co-presenters are allowed.
 Co-presenters are defined as undergraduate students who are presenting a poster together at the Forum.
 Students should not include graduate students, post-docs, and/or faculty mentors as co-presenters.
 Graduate students, post-docs, and faculty may be recognized on students’ posters, but not within the title, abstract body, or presenter section of registration.

-b) The abstract for a group project must be submitted only once.
-The first presenter to complete the form will fill in the abstract text.
-The other co-presenter(s) should fill out only the first few pages of the registration, until they reach the option to attach to an existing abstract.
-They should select that option-- a list will appear, and the student should select to attach to the correct abstract.
-A confirmation box will appear, allowing the co-presenter to confirm he/she was attached to the correct abstract.
+b) The abstract content for a group project must be submitted only once.
+Groups should designate only one student to be the first to submit the abstract content.
+This student should notify other group members when they submit the abstract so the other group members can attach themselves to the abstract.
+The other co-presenter(s) should then fill out only the first page of information, until they reach the option to “attach to an existing abstract”.
+They should select that option-- a list of project titles will appear, and the student should select the correct abstract.
+You will receive an email confirmation that you have successfully attached to the chosen abstract.
+If you do not receive this email, contact firstname.lastname@example.org.